HackYourFutureBelgium/class-11-12/.github/ISSUE_TEMPLATE/individual.md

   - wednesday check-in
   at the end of the module, you will fill in the Retrospective section -->

----
-name: individual
-about: A template for individual module issues
-title: 'Your Name: Module Name'
-labels: individual
-assignees: ''

----

 ## Suggested Study

 <!-- create a checklist from the module repo README -->
 <!-- one check-box per topic is enough, no need to list each link -->